NSO-developer/nso-gitbook/development/concepts/nano-services-staged-provisioning.md

 ### Plan Outline <a href="#d5e9593" id="d5e9593"></a>

+By default, the plan outline consists of a single component, the `self` component, with the two states `init` and `ready`.
+It can be used to track the progress of the service as a whole.
+You can add any number of additional components and states to form the nano service.

-The following YANG snippet, also part of the `examples.ncs/development-guide/nano-services/basic-vrouter` example shows a plan outline with the two VM-provisioning states presented above:
+The following YANG snippet, also part of the `examples.ncs/development-guide/nano-services/basic-vrouter` example, shows a plan outline with the two VM-provisioning states presented above:

 ```
 module vrouter {